tygoee/quadlets/pterodactyl/README.md

 ## Open ports

 This is intended to be used with a reverse proxy.
-Open these ports.
-This will be needed to connect Panel to Wings.
+Open these ports, to connect Panel to Wings.
 Change example.com for your own hostname.
 Also do this in [pterodactyl.pod](./containers/pterodactyl.pod) and
 [pterodactyl-panel.container](./containers/pterodactyl-panel.container):

 - panel.example.com to port 8000